 Since 2011, Mr. Troendle was party to an employment agreement with the Company, which was amended and restated on July 25, 2016 in connection with our initial public offering.
-The current agreement has a three-year term beginning July 25, 2016 followed by successive one-year terms, subject to non-extension by either the Company or Mr. Troendle at any time upon 90 days' advance written notice.
+The current agreement has a three-year term that began on July 25, 2016 and has been followed by successive one-year terms, subject to non-extension by either the Company or Mr. Troendle at any time upon 90 days' advance written notice.

 Mr. Troendle's employment agreement provides for Mr. Troendle's position as our Chief Executive Officer.
-Under the agreement, Mr. Troendle's annual base salary as of December 31, 2018 was \$420,250.
+Under the agreement, Mr. Troendle's annual base salary as of December 31, 2020 was \$625,000.
 The Compensation Committee has subsequently increased Mr. Troendle's salary as described above.
 The agreement also provides that Mr. Troendle will be eligible to receive an annual cash bonus, provided that he remains employed by us at the time of the applicable bonus payment date, based upon achievement of performance objectives and individual goals established by our Board.
 The agreement also provides for Mr. Troendle's participation in all employee benefit plans and programs made available by the Company to our executives and the reimbursement of all reasonable business expenses incurred by Mr. Troendle.